 - In order to complete this process, you need to attend an Intra-University Transfer Session with the school or college that offers your new intended major.

 - Each school or college in Temple has its own procedure for transferring in.
 You should contact the advising center of your intended new school or college to learn what you need to do and to learn about their criteria for transferring into their school.

 If you are in good academic standing, you are able to register on your own through Self-Service Banner.
 Students in the following categories should make an advising appointment by contacting the Office of Student Affairs:

 - Students on Academic Probation or Warning

-For Students Interested in Transferring to Temple’s SMC
+For Students Interested in Transferring to Temple’s School of Media and Communication

 Transfer Students from outside of Temple University

-For students who want to transfer to Temple University’s School of Media and Communication, please visit Temple’s Undergraduate Admissions web site at: www.temple.edu/undergrad.
-Everything you need to know about applying to Temple is there.
-You can also book a tour to the campus, check out majors, read student blogs and more.
+For students who want to transfer from another institution to Temple University’s School of Media and Communication, please visit Temple’s Undergraduate Admissions website to learn more about the application process.
+You can also learn come for information sessions and tours on Transfer Tuesdays to learn more about the campus,check out majors, see the University’s facilities, and more.

 Transfer Students within Temple University

 If you are planning to transfer to the School of Media and Communication from another College within Temple, like Business or the College of Liberal Arts, you must complete an Undergraduate Change of Program form and take it to the Student Affairs/Advising Center.
 Each school or college in Temple has its own procedure for transferring in.
 You should contact the advising center of your intended new major to learn what you need to do, and what the criteria for transfer are.